 The senior convertible notes due 2013 estimated fair value was calculated based on quoted prices in an active market (Level 1 in the fair value hierarchy).
-The senior convertible notes due 2015 estimated fair value was calculated based on model-derived valuations whose inputs are observable (Level 2 in the fair value hierarchy).
+The senior convertible notes due 2015 estimated fair value was calculated based on model-derived valuations, based on the market approach (Level 2 in the fair value hierarchy).